Tax 990

 Part II - Noncash Property

-This part requires you to report the information regarding the noncash properties received by your organization as contributions during the tax year.
+This part requires you to report information regarding the noncash properties your organization received as contributions during the tax year.

 Part II - Noncash Property